SAP/open-ux-tools/packages/preview-middleware/README.md

 Example: [./test/fixtures/simple-app/ui5.yaml](./test/fixtures/simple-app/ui5.yaml)

 ### Minimal Configuration
-With no configuration provided, the app will be local FLP will be available at `/test/flp.html` and the log level is `info`.
+With no configuration provided, the local FLP will be available at `/test/flp.html` and the log level is `info`.
 ```Yaml
 server:
   customMiddleware: